-Please check the difference between

-$int(N(x),x); \mathbf{RET}$

-and

-$int(N,x); \mathbf{RET}$
+$$int(N,x)$$ ; RET

 One of these has an answer that's fun to me (because I didn't have to compute it and can appreciate the work involved!) and the other seems silly: the function N hasn't been told what to evaluate, so it can't be antidifferentiated.

 The difference between "expressions" like V and "functions" like N can be subtle.
 Expressions seem more static, while functions have a more dynamic aspect - substituting is built into their structure.

-Maple also knows about such calculus topics as limits, sums, and series.
-If you need to work with any of these, look at help(limit) and help(sum) and help(series).
+maple also knows about such calculus topics as limits, sums, and series.
+If you need to work with any of these, at that time please try help(limit) and help(sum) and help(series).
 I almost always look at the examples first.
-Don't be afraid to experiment, and look at the help pages if the command you are investigating doesn't do exactly what you want.
+Don't be afraid to try experiments, and look at the help pages if the command you are investigating doesn't do exactly what you want.
 It's time to graph.